 Because neck length, shoulder width, weight and many other variables affect neck pain, this search requires patience.
 You may have a few disappointments, but these tips will help you find the right neck pillow sooner.

 Another option is a customizable loose-fill pillow that you can adjust to create the exact volume that feels most comfortable.
-A dense, loose fill such as shredded latex is more supportive than light fibers or down, but not rigid.
-You can “punch it up” to fit your neck-to-shoulder space and it’ll hold its shape longer than fluffy materials do.
+A shredded latex pillow may be a good fit.

 Pillows for back sleepers

-For most, a formed foam pillow just thick enough to keep your neck evenly aligned with the rest of your spine is the best way to start the night.
-(This pillow will be all you need if you’re on your back all night.)
-Take a friend along or ask a salesperson to take a careful look at the alignment of your neck and spine.
+For most, a formed foam pillow just thick enough to keep your neck evenly aligned with the rest of your spine is a great option.

 Pillows for side sleepers